Simplexity-Development/Custom_Model_Data_Guide/README.md

 <br>Within this folder, create the initial folders `models`, and `textures`, and an `item` folder within both of those.

 ## Base Model
-Open the original model file you're basing off of and add the following code:
+Open the original model file you're basing off of and add the following code after the textures declaration:

 ```json
 ,